serach24/Care-Clinic/README.md

 * Provide feedback in the "FEEDBACK" page on the navigation bar
 * Login with existed username and password by clicking on "Login" button at the right-top corner of the page
 * Sign up a new account by clicking "Don't have an account yet?
 Sign up" in the login page
+* The logged-in users can leave comments and likes the content on the home page.
+The guest user can view comments.

 ### Normal Logged-in User (Potential Patient)
 * Read educational articles in the home page